Adlertag: Coastal airfields and ports

 Further missions by II./KG 54 to RAF Croydon were cancelled.
 I./KG 54 struck at the Fleet Air Arm (FAA) base at Gosport.
 ZG 2 was supposed to provide escort during one these attacks, and in a breakdown of communications, arrived over the target without their Ju 88s, which had been ordered to stand down.
 One Bf 110 was shot down by No. 238 Squadron RAF.

 At 11:10, V./LG 1 Bf 110s took off in advance of a raid by KG 54, possibly to tempt RAF fighters into battle before the main assault, so the RAF would be out of position.
 The bombers' mission was cancelled.
 The order did not reach V./LG 1 who continued to their target area.
 The 23 Bf 110s continued to the target of Portland.
-They ran into No. 601 Squadron RAF Hurricanes and lost six Bf 110s destroyed and three damaged.
+They ran into Hurricane of No. 601 Squadron and lost six Bf 110s destroyed and three damaged.
 Only one Hurricane was shot down and another damaged.
 A second source states only four Bf 110s were destroyed, whilst a third gives the loss of five destroyed and five damaged.
 The Zerstörergeschwader optimistically claimed 30 RAF fighters destroyed (in reality RAF fighter losses in aerial combat amounted to 13 throughout the entire day), for a loss of 13 Bf 110s.
 The morning's effort had been a fiasco.
 The attacks showed a serious German technical failure in air-to-air communication.